erikgrinaker/toydb/REFERENCE.md

 ## Transactions

-ToyDB supports ACID transactions using MVCC-based snapshot isolation.
+ToyDB supports ACID transactions using MVCC-based snapshot isolation, protecting from the following anomalies: dirty writes, dirty reads, lost updates, fuzzy reads, read skew, and phantom reads.
+However, write skew anomalies are possible since serializable snapshot isolation is not implemented.

 A new transaction is started with `BEGIN`, and ended with either `COMMIT` (atomically writing all changes) or `ROLLBACK` (discarding all changes).
-If any conflicts occur between concurrent transactions, the one with the lowest transaction ID wins and the others will receive a serialization error and must retry.
+If any conflicts occur between concurrent transactions, the lowest transaction ID wins and the others will fail with a serialization error and must retry.

-Snapshot isolation protects against the following anomalies:

-* Dirty writes
-* Dirty reads
-* Lost updates
-* Fuzzy reads
-* Read skew
-* Phantom read

-However, since ToyDB doesn't use serializable snapshot isolation it exhibits write skew anomalies.

 All past data is versioned and retained, and can be queried as of a given transaction ID via `BEGIN TRANSACTION READ ONLY AS OF SYSTEM TIME <txn_id>`.

-A transaction is still valid for use if a containing statement returns an error, it is up to the client to take appropriate action.
+A transaction is still valid for use if a contained statement returns an error.
+It is up to the client to take appropriate action.